Shahraehash/AutoML/docs/docs/guide/dataset-preparation.md

 The data "shape" compatible within MILO needs to be in the form of a csv file (easily made within one's Excel dataset file by saving the single Excel sheet as a csv file).
 This csv file will need to include a set of features and a single binary target to map the features to.
 An example of the features columns in an Acute kidney Injury (AKI) dataset (as shown below) is the "BNP", "Urine-output", and "Cr-serum" while the target column will be the cases that are AKI positive (i.e. 1) versus AKI negative (i.e. 0).

-In summary, the following 3 things are required for getting started in MILO:
+In summary, the following two things are required for getting started in MILO:

-1. 2 numerical csv datasets
+1. Two numerical csv datasets

-- one for training/initial validation and
+    - one for training/initial validation
-- the second for the generalization/ secondary testing of models
+    - and another for the generalization/secondary testing of models

 1. A binary target within this dataset

     - e.g. AKI versus No-AKI cases which are shown as 1s and 0s)

 This guide will walk you through those steps to quickly prepare your own unique data within your datasets.